Files

 Description

-This letter dated September 2, 1941, from Superintendent of Indian Affairs William Beyer to United States Senator William Langer advises that the Fort Berthold community is very interested in Senate Joint Resolution 104, which alots $3,000,000 for study of encephalitis conducted by the Encephalitis Control Board under the United States Public Health Service.
-The letter states that there have been many cases of encephalitis in Fort Berthold and one case was treated at the local hospital.
-The letter concludes that it “is extremely interested in having this appropriation made.”
+This letter dated September 2, 1941, from William Beyer, Superintendent of the Fort Berthold Indian Agency, to United States (US) Senator William Langer, advises that the Fort Berthold community is very interested in Senate Joint Resolution 104, which authorizes an appropriation of $3,000,000 for the study of encephalitis conducted by the Encephalitis Control Board under the United States Public Health Service.
+Beyer notes that there have been several cases of encephalitis at Fort Berthold and one case was treated at the local hospital.
+Beyer writes that he “is extremely interested in having this appropriation made.”

 See also:

-Letter from Senator Langer Regarding Encephalitis Study Proposed in S.J.
+Letter from Senator Langer to William Beyer Regarding Encephalitis Study Proposed in S.J.
 104, September 18, 1941

 Date of Work